 Governor Ralph Northam on Sept.
-2 declared a state of emergency as Hurricane Dorian makes its way up the eastern seaboard, marking
+2 declared a state of emergency as Hurricane Dorian makes its way up the eastern seaboard, marking the second day of National Preparedness Month.

 While Loudoun is not directly in the storm’s expected path, Loudoun County public safety officials encouraged residents to prepare for all types of emergencies.